 Is it bad to sleep with your mouth open?

-Yes, it can be quite harmful to sleep with your mouth open because it promotes mouth breathing, which, unless you are severely congested, should not be the primary way you breathe.
+It can be quite harmful to sleep with your mouth open, which, unless you are severely congested, should not be the primary way you breathe.

 The human mouth is for talking, tasting, and eating while the nose is for smelling and breathing.
 When your body or body parts start performing functions other than those intended for them, problems begin to arise.